WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/day4_intro_ex1.md

 * Delete everything in the left box, all the text!

 * Copy and paste that HTML in.
   * (Remember: Highlight the HTML here on this page, go to Edit -> Copy in the top menu, or hold the Control button and just press the **C** key once.
 Then, go to the online Tutorial Republic page.
 Click in the left box, which shouldn't have anything in it anymore.
-Then in the top menu, go to Edit -> Paste, OR hold the Control button again and press the **P** key once.)
+Then in the top menu, go to Edit -> Paste, OR hold the Control button again and press the **V** key once.)

 * THEN, copy and paste the JavaScript code from above -- *right* after the first `<script>` tag in the HTML, and see what happens.